../../_images/Scorep_logo.png

 $ module load cubew

-Example Batch Script
+Example Batch Script for Frontier

 #!/bin/bash

-cd <path to instrumented code>
+cd <path to my ScoreP instrumented executable>

 For a more detailed description of profiling measurements with Score-P, please visit the ScorepP_Profiling homepage.